KKurzawa/C9Professional-README-Generator/READMESAMPLE.md

 ## Usage

-Enter 'Node index.js' in the appropriate folder of your command line.
-Answer all the questions prompted and you will recieve a well polished README.md file.
+Enter 'node index.js' in the appropriate folder of your command line.
+Answer all questions prompted.

 ## Credits